-- The employer's right to manage her staff.
-For example, Elizabeth's employer calls her into her office to tell Elizabeth that she needs to cook the sausages longer, because the restaurant's customers have complained.
+The employer's right to manage her staff.
+For example, Elizabeth’s employer calls her into her office to say that there are errors in Elizabeth’s sales report and that she must improve her work performance.

-- A normal behaviour that is misinterpreted by a sensitive person.
+A normal behaviour that is misinterpreted by a sensitive person.
 For example, Martha works in a factory.
 Her colleagues whistle while working.
-Martha can't live with this whistling.
+Martha can’t stand this whistling.

 A word of caution!
 If the employer uses her managerial powers improperly, this could be psychological harassment.
-For example, Elizabeth's employer often yells at her in front of everyone, shouting that she is stupid because she does not know how to cook sausages.
-She jokes about Elizabeth with the restaurant's customers.
+For example, Elizabeth’s employer often yells at her in front of everyone, shouting that Elizabeth is “stupid” because she does not do her job properly.

-What can I do if I think I have been a victim of psychological harassment?
+What can I do if I believe I have been a victim of psychological harassment?

-If you think you have been a victim of psychological harassment, you can:
+If you believe you have been a victim of psychological harassment, you can: